datawire/ambassador-docs/docs/argo/latest/reference/ambassador-cloud-rollouts.md

 as follows:

 A new Helm values file named following the convention **a8r-values-<ENVIRONMENT_name>.yaml** will be generated with the values for the rollout configuration.
-These values will later to configure the `Rollout` manifest.
+These values will later be used to configure the `Rollout` manifest.

 If you already have a `Rollout` object matching the [deployment manifest name](#a8riorolloutsdeployment) in the **templates** folder,